I offer an integrated, tailored approach to achieving vibrant health that combines health science and ancient global

 I have successfully completed the following:

 - Two-year Professional Herbalist program, focusing on Traditional Chinese, Ayurvedic and Western herbal medicine systems.

 - Additional training in phytotherapy, clinical pharmacology, medicine-making and culinary herbalism.

-- A year-long intensive meditation program including 700+ hours in meditation.
+- A year-long intensive meditation program including 700+ hours of meditation.

 - Bachelor’s degree in Psychology from Pacific Lutheran University and a Master’s degree in public policy from Duke University.

 I am a member in good standing of the American Herbalists Guild, Healing Touch Professional Association, and the Energy Medicine Professional Association and adhere to their Code of Ethics and Standards of Care.
 I am also a member of United Plant Savers.